This is a glossary of CS - mainly comp-arch terms and their meanings, explained in their simplest ways.

 exokernel: A libOS - an OS where the kernel's job is to present hardware resources directly to applications through high-level abstractions

-An OS pushing the end-to-end argument.
+Note: An OS pushing the end-to-end argument.
 Hardware resources are managed by user-level applications (often via library functions), but that access is managed by the kernel.

 microkernel: A minimalistic kernel which provides several 'optional' OS services inside of userspace